leobro98/video-rental/readme.md

 **UI** just uses the VideoStore API presenting the simplest possible user interface in the console.

 `PricePolicy` in **Price** component implements `IPricePolicy` interface residing in the **VideoStore**.
-This enables to easily adjust the price calculation to the changing business needs without recompiling other parts of the application.
+This enables easy adjusting of the price calculation to the changing business needs without recompiling other parts of the application.

 `SimpleRepository` in the **Data** component implements `IRepository` interface residing in the **VideoStore**.
 This enables easy switching to some or another database rebuilding only this component.
+When using a database, it would necessary to implement the mapping from data entities defined in this component to business objects defined in `Leobro.VideoStore.Model` namespace.

 The solution contains also the suite of unit tests in the **VideoStoreTest** project.